 Paris 2024: Medalists Share Their Winning Smiles With the Galaxy Z Flip6 Olympic Edition in First-Ever Victory Selfie

-(MENAFN- Asdaa BCW) The Olympic medal ceremony is one of the most emotional and memorable moments for athletes as they realize a lifelong dream.
+(MENAFN- Asdaa-amman) The Olympic medal ceremony is one of the most emotional and memorable moments for athletes as they realize a lifelong dream.
 However, the event has traditionally been photographed by accredited media only — captured from a distance and not from the athlete’s own lens.

 Not anymore.
 In the spirit of a ‘Games Wide Open’ at Paris 2024, Samsung is helping athletes create and share new, more personal memories of the celebration atop the podium with the Victory Selfie powered by Galaxy.